gcb2018/carlobloks2/content/blog/booklist-2021.md

 ### April
 * Sapiens / Yuval Noah Harari - ✅
-* 12 Rules For Life / Jordan B. Peterson - ✅
+* 12 Rules For Life / Jordan B. Peterson - ✅ ⚡
-* The 5AM Club / Robin Sharma - ✅
+* The 5AM Club / Robin Sharma - ✅ ⚡
-* Waking Up / Sam Haris - ✅
+* Waking Up / Sam Haris - ✅ ⚡
-* I Will Teach You To Be Rich / Ramit Sethi - ✅
+* I Will Teach You To Be Rich / Ramit Sethi - ✅ ⚡
+* Good Strategy, Bad Strategy / Richard Rumelt - ✅ ⚡
+* The Consultant's Handbook - Samir Parikh - ✅ ⚡
+* (re-read) The 7 Habits of Highly Effective People / Stephen R. Covey - ✅ ⚡

 ### To be read
 * Inspired: How to Create Tech Products Customers Love / Marty Cagan